frank-booth/u1_lab_jurassic_objects/README.md

 1. Access the depth of John Hammond's mine in Mexico, store the depth of the Mexican mine into an appropriately named variable.

-2. Access the annual budget for Hammond's mine in Buenos Airies, store the annual budget for Hammond's mine in Buenos Aires.
+2. Access the annual budget for Hammond's mine in Buenos Airies, store the annual budget in a variable.

 3. Access and console the dinosaur DNA specimens found in Buenos Aires.